Table of Contents

 Read the full review: EcoPure EP7130 Water Softener Review

-The iSpring ED2000 Whole House Electronic Descaler Water Conditioner is a salt-free water conditioner that connects up to a home’s incoming water pipe to provide conditioned water for the whole household.
+The iSpring ED2000 Whole House Electronic Descaler Water Conditioner connects up to a home’s incoming water pipe to provide conditioned water for the whole household.

-Designed especially for homes in particularly hard water areas (between 10 and 19 grains), this water conditioner can effectively descale an entire home’s water system and prevent any further scale build-up in pipes.
+Designed especially for homes in particularly hard water areas (between 10 and 19 grains), this system can effectively descale an entire home’s water system and prevent any further scale build-up in pipes.

 Thanks to its small dimensions, you can install the iSpring ED2000 in a compact space without the need for any major plumbing.
 Installation simply requires setting the descaler up at your household water’s point of entry, and many people find the process simple enough to do themselves.

 - Conditions water without removing beneficial minerals from the water